alexliesenfeld/health/README.md

 ## Lifecycle Hooks
 ### Listening to Status Changes

 It can be useful to react to health status changes.
 For example, you might want to log status changes, so you can easier correlate logs during root cause analysis or perform actions to mitigate the impact of an unhealthy component.

 This library allows you to configure listener functions that will be called when either the overall/aggregated health status changes, or that of a specific component.

 #### Example

-The example below shows a configuration that adds the following two status listeners:

 ```go
 health.WithPeriodicCheck(5*time.Second, health.Check{
     Name:   "search",